ProjectPythia/projectpythia.github.io/CONTRIBUTING.md

 pip install google-analytics-data
 ```

-Replacing 'analytics-api-env' with any new environment name.
-Also `pip install` any other packages you may want for your analytics work.
+Replace 'analytics-api-env' with any new environment name.
+Also, `pip install` any other packages you may want for your analytics work.

 ### Setting up Credentials

 To interact with the Google Analytics API locally you need to download the credentials file.
 This file has been uploaded to the ProjectPythia Google Drive and lives in the Analytics_API folder.

+**This credentials file needs to be kept secure**, especially the `private_key` field. **Do NOT share this file.** If you do not have access to our Google Drive and need access to this file, please reach out to the team on discourse or in a community meeting.

-It will have a name similar to `cisl-vast-pythia-{letters and numbers}.json`.
+The credentials file will have a name similar to `cisl-vast-pythia-{letters and numbers}.json`.
+This file may be replaced intermittently with a slightly differnt alphanumeric string for additional security.

 One way to ensure that your Python script is using the correct credentials file is to read it as a dictionary and pass that into your API client at the begging of your script.